rail5/SimpleFS/README.md

 Simple, Self-Hosted, PHP File Sharing

 # Features
-- Portable
+- Portable & self-contained
-- Dual- or single-user set up *(users with permission to upload)*
 - Option to automatically delete files after a certain length of time
 - Automatically ZIPs files if you upload more than one at a time
 - SQLite (No need for a bulky SQL Server)
+- Dual- or single-user set up *(users with permission to upload)*

 ### Installation
-- Place files on your web server *(doesn't have to be in the root directory)*
+- Place SimpleFS **anywhere** on your web server
-- Visit **setup.php** in your web browser to create a user or two to upload files (this script will also create & initialize the SQLite database)
+- Visit **setup.php** in your web browser to create a user or two to upload files

 *That's it*